Locations:

 Can perimenopause be treated?

-• Birth control pills.
-These medications stabilize your hormone levels and typically relieve symptoms.
+• Birth control pills: These medications stabilize your hormone levels and typically relieve symptoms.

 Your healthcare provider will discuss the risks and benefits of perimenopause treatment with you and recommend the best option based on your needs.
-Certain lifestyle changes like eating a healthy diet, light exercise and avoiding foods or activities that trigger hot flashes can also help.

 • Perform weight-bearing exercises like walking, hiking or strength training.